What is unique about

 · Fundraising Events!
 (Plants Sale, Pumpkin Sale, River Festival, Open House) *Yes, the students are involved in raising funds!

 · Field Trips!
-(Dollywood, Science Center, Appalachian Trail, Trampoline Park, local farms, Warren Wilson College, Southern Highland Craft Guild, etc.)
+(Dollywood, Arboretum, local trails and creeks, Science Center, Appalachian Trail, Trampoline Park, local farms, Warren Wilson College, Southern Highland Craft Guild, etc.)

 Students leave their Legacy...